Here’s a tree that will soon disappear from western Pennsylvania, a victim of the emerald ash borers that arrived here in 2007.

 (photos via Wikimedia Commons.
 Click on each photo to see the originals)

 These are cold weather ducks whose breeding range is holarctic.
 In North America they winter at the Atlantic, Pacific and Gulf coasts and on the Great Lakes.
-This week at Lake Erie Jerry McWilliams has reported large numbers of them, more than 1,500 at a time.
+This week at Lake Erie Jerry McWilliams reported large numbers of them, more than 1,500 at a time (written on 26 Nov 2011).

 Like many diving ducks, red-breasted mergansers’ legs are positioned so far back on their bodies that it’s awkward for them to walk.
 They don’t spend much time on land.